 Participants heard from regional experts then shared their thoughts at various interactive and free response stations.
 The results of the two forums are summed up in “Bend City Governance: Community Opinions and Recommendations on Charter Review.”

-In February, a citizen committee made up of Kathleen Meehan Coop, Bill Galaway, Brent Landels, Don Leonard and Richard Ross shared the results of the forums with the Bend City Council and asked the Council to create a charter review committee to further investigate issues raised at the forums.
+A citizen committee made up of Kathleen Meehan Coop, Bill Galaway, Brent Landels, Don Leonard and Richard Ross shared the results of the forums with the Bend City Council in February, 2017 and asked the Council to create a charter review committee to further investigate issues raised at the forums.
 Check out the Powerpoint of their presentation here.

 - Bend is the largest city in Oregon without an elected mayor